mpaland/printf/README.md

 If memory footprint is really a critical issue, floating point, exponential and 'long long' support and can be turned off via the `PRINTF_DISABLE_SUPPORT_FLOAT`, `PRINTF_DISABLE_SUPPORT_EXPONENTIAL` and `PRINTF_DISABLE_SUPPORT_LONG_LONG` compiler switches.
 When using printf (instead of sprintf/snprintf) you have to provide your own `_putchar()` low level function as console/serial output.

-## 2020 announcement
-This project is not dead!
-I just had no time in 2019 for sufficient support, sorry.
-Within the next weeks, I will have a look to all PRs and open issues.
-Thank you all for supporting this project.

 ## Highlights and Design Goals